-These financial statements were mainly prepared unchanged on the prior year in accordance with the following uniform recognition and measurement policies.
+These annual financial statements were mainly prepared in accordance with the following uniform accounting policies which are generally unchanged on the prior year.

 Intangible assets are carried at acquisition cost and reduced by amortization using the straight-line method.
-Intangible assets contain software licenses.
-Impairment losses to write items down to the lower of cost or market are recognized in cases where impairment is expected to be permanent.
-The economic useful life applied is three years.
+Where necessary, assets are written down to the lower of cost or market.
+The economic useful life applied is three to seven years.

-Items of property, plant and equipment are recognized at the amortized cost of the asset including incidental acquisition costs.
-The costs of self-constructed assets also include a proportionate share of production-related costs of materials and production overheads as well as direct materials and production costs.
+Items of property, plant and equipment are recognized at the depreciated cost of the asset including incidental acquisition costs.
+The costs of self-constructed assets also include a proportionate share of production-related costs of materials and production overheads and amortization and depreciation as well as direct materials and production costs.
 Borrowing costs are not capitalized.
 Goods subject to wear and tear are depreciated.
 Impairment losses to write items down to the lower of cost or market are recognized in cases where impairment is expected to be permanent.

-The depreciation of property, plant and equipment has been determined according to their estimated useful lives.
+Property, plant and equipment are depreciated over their estimated useful lives.
 The following useful lives were taken into account: buildings 20 to 33 years, land improvements 5 to 20 years, operating facilities 10 to 25 years, plant and machinery 4 to 15 years, other equipment 3 to 25 years as well as furniture and fixtures 3 to 10 years.

-Depreciation is calculated using the straight-line method.
-The assets are depreciated pro rata temporis in the year of acquisition.
+Impairment is calculated using the straight-line method.
+Assets are depreciated pro rata temporis in the year of acquisition.
 Low-value assets with an acquisition or production cost not exceeding EUR 250 are written off in full as operating expenses.
 Low-value assets with an acquisition or production cost of more than EUR 250 but no greater than EUR 1,000 are recognized in a collective item and depreciated by 20% p.a. over 5 years.

 Financial assets are valued at acquisition cost including incidental acquisition costs; impairment losses to the lower of cost or market are recognized in cases where impairment is expected to be permanent.
+The lessee loans under lease agreements and the loans to affiliates that are included in financial assets are recognized at nominal value or net realizable value if lower.

-The weighted average cost method or the lower of cost or market as of the balance sheet date are used to determine the acquisition cost of raw materials, consumables and supplies.

-Finished goods and work in process are recognized at production cost.
-To determine the costs directly attributable to production, manufacturing costs also include production overheads and indirect material cost in an appropriate amount, as well as amortization and depreciation.
-Borrowing costs were not included in the production cost.
-Sales risks and risks resulting from reduced usability were taken into account appropriately.
+The weighted average cost method or the lower of cost or market as of the reporting date is used to determine the acquisition cost of raw materials, consumables and supplies.
+Finished goods and work in process and merchandise are recognized at acquisition or production cost.
+To determine the costs directly attributable to production, production cost also includes production overheads and indirect material cost in an appropriate amount, as well as amortization and depreciation.
+Borrowing costs are not included in the production cost.
+Sales risks and risks resulting from reduced usability are taken into account appropriately.